 PRIME (Preparing Research-based Inclusive Multidisciplinary Educators) is an innovative, alternative program specifically designed to accommodate non-traditional participants who have a bachelors degree and who are currently working in a Utah public school or charter as a teacher on an emergency Letter of Authorization or as a paraprofessional with students with mild-to-moderate disabilities.

-Contact Information: Dr. Jack Mayhew, Weber State University Department of Teacher Education.
+Contact Information: Dr. Melina Alexander, Weber State University Department of Teacher Education.

 Candidate Selection Procedure